 - Depending on what type of corporation you are starting, you may need both state and local permits to operate legally.
 File the IRS form 2553 within 75 days of your corporation formation.

-I’ve assisted many small business owners across the United States in achieving an S-Corp status, and I’d love to assist you as well.
+We’ve assisted many small business owners across the United States in achieving an S-Corp status, and we’d love to assist you as well.
 Please feel free to contact me if you’re looking for some expert help on making the switch.